 The Excel Hex2Dec function converts a hexadecimal (a base-16 number) into a decimal number.

-Where the number argument is the hexadecimal number that is to be converted to decimal.
+Where the number argument is the hexadecimal number that is to be converted to a decimal.

 Note that the supplied number argument must not be more than 10 characters (40 bits) long.
 The most significant bit of this value denotes the sign of the number and the remaining 39 bits denote the magnitude.
 Negative numbers are represented using two's complement notation.